Post Accident Information Checklist

 Immediately after an accident, there may be one or more news sites with details of the circumstances of the accident.
 For an accident in any part of the world, CNN (cnn.com) is a good starting point.
 If the accident is in the U.S., involves a U.S. carrier, or has substantial numbers of Americans on board, other useful sites include:

-USA Today (www.usatoday.com),
+- USA Today (www.usatoday.com)

-The New York Times (nytimes.com),
+- New York Times (nytimes.com)

-Fox News (foxnews.com).
+- Fox News (foxnews.com)

-The Web sites of major news outlets can provide little useful insights beyond these basic pieces of information.
+The major news outlets can provide little useful insights beyond these basic pieces of information.
 In the hours after the accident, there is simply not enough time for anyone to have been able to know all the relevant details of an accident.
 Even a photograph or a video from the accident sequence is not enough to allow a full understanding of the accident.
 If any of these news outlets offer any speculation about the cause of the accident or the sequence of events leading up to the accident, that speculation is at best preliminary and quite possibly wrong.
 Most of the details of an accident are not known until investigators have had time to review any available information such as evidence from the accident aircraft or eyewitnesses.

 Weather